 They could relate to such emotions.
 They also shared an instance which made them angry and how they overcame it.

-It was a very meaningful week which was packed with lots of enjoyment and self-reflections.
+It was a very meaningful week which was packed with lots of technology enjoyment and self-reflection.
 It was learning through play, active engagement, and fun.
 It was a learning experience for me as well.
-Now I am on lookout for more games which I can play with students because now students are asking “When can we play again…?”
+Now I am on a lookout for more games which I can play with students because now students are asking “When can we play again…?”

-Looking forward to more gaming and more learning!
+Looking forward to more gaming, more technology savvy and more learning!

 PRT Computer Teacher